Skip to Content

 Good socks for the Camino

 We are firm believers in Merino wool socks, this is a game changer.
 Hiking many thousands of kilometers on a variety of budgets we have used probably about every kind of sock you can imagine.
 Nothing comes close to Merino wool socks.
 They are simply fantastic at keeping your feet dry and blister-free.
 They just take much longer to start smelling bad than even the fanciest synthetic hiking socks.
-DARN TOUGH and MERIWOOL make excellent quality Merino wool socks.
+DARN TOUGH and Danish Endurance make excellent quality Merino wool socks.

 Questions or Comments?